PhantomEnderium/phantomblog/_posts/2025-11-28-blackfriday.md

 date: 2025-11-28 23:45:00
 ---

 Black Friday.
 Remember when people were rushing down stores the INSTANT they were open?
 Discounts of 90% or even more?
 The absolute worst brought out of people??
 Now it's just "heyyyyy 50% off!" and most of it's online anyway.
 I used to get excited years ago and now it's not a huge thing, just "oh cool, this is a decent discount or bundled with something."
+I've seen crazier rushes for people trying to get Stanley Cups from Target or whatever.

 Anyway, I got a Quest 3 finally!
 Didn't even go on sale, probably because it's permanently $150 off from its original price.
 Quest 3s, the more uh, "inferior" (less features) got a decent discount, as it's the newer and cheaper model to get more people on board.
 I wanted to try the one that's a little more fancy and went with the original 3.
 Confusing right?
 The older one is technically better.